StackExchange/stack-blog/_posts/2015-07-20-why-are-there-so-many-programming-languages.markdown

 ### Variety is strength

 In summary, we have a lot of languages because it pays off.
-This variety of tools makes interesting programs – interesting companies, and interesting careers – possible.
+This variety of tools makes interesting programs – and interesting companies, and interesting careers – possible.